Should Lyme disease patients with an impaired immune system get the COVID-19 vaccine?

 The CDC report touched on the risk to individuals with a weakened immune system in developing a severe COVID-19 infection.
 It acknowledges that there is limited safety data on the use of the mRNA COVID-19 vaccination in individuals with an impaired immune system.
 “Information about the safety of mRNA COVID-19 vaccines for people who have weakened immune systems in this group is not yet available.”

 The report pointed out that, “People with weakened immune systems should also be aware of the potential for reduced immune responses to the vaccine, as well as the need to continue following all current guidance to protect themselves against COVID-19.”

 The CDC guidance report was issued to allow individuals with a weakened immune system to make “an informed decision about receiving the mRNA COVID-19 vaccine.”

 The authors point out that there is little information above the vaccine’s impact on individuals with autoimmune conditions.
 “They should be aware that no data are currently available on the safety of mRNA COVID-19 vaccines for them.”
 Nevertheless, the authors advised treatment.

 Editor’s note: It is clear that COVID-19 can be severe for some individuals.
 There is a paucity of information on the risks and benefits of the mRNA COVID-19 vaccination for Lyme disease patients.
-The risk of COVID-19 is far greater than the risks of the mRNA COVID-19 vaccination.
 I have been advising my patients to take the mRNA COVID-19 vaccination based on a review of the risks and benefits.
 Some doctors have advised against taking the COVID-19 vaccination based on their risk and benefit assessment.

 - Vaccination Considerations for Persons with Underlying Medical Conditions.
 Centers for Disease Control and Prevention (CDC). https://www.cdc.gov/coronavirus/2019-ncov/vaccines/recommendations/underlying-conditions.html Last accessed 12/31/20.